abpframework/abp/docs/en/Tutorials/Angular/Part-I.md

 }
 ```

-Added a `get` method to get the list of books by performing an HTTP request to the related endpoint.
+Added the `get` method to get the list of books by performing an HTTP request to the related endpoint.

 Replace `books.actions.ts` content as shown below: